Best DAC and AMP Gaming Audio Solutions for the Money 2019

 Sound Blaster E5 by Creative – Not your Typical DAC

-I had the pleasure of reviewing the earlier this year and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
+I had the pleasure of reviewing the E5 by Creative and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
 The E5 really walks the line of being an external sound card, rather than just a simple DAC thanks to its rich set of drivers.
-E5 by Creative

 You can fine-tune your audio levels, use a custom voice changer, enable Dolby effects like simulated surround sound and have custom profiles for whatever you’re listening to.